 20 – Analysis of Variance

 You will constantly participate in group work and individual projects investigating data to develop a better understanding of how this is done in real businesses.

 Where Will This Lead?

-A lot of pupils that study A level Statistics go on to study Math or science based subjects at university.
+A lot of pupils that study A Level Statistics go on to study Maths or Science based subjects at university.